 Under the appeals process, the decisionmaker reviewing the initial determination is not within the same department that issued the initial determination.
 Rather, the PBGC Appeals Board, which is located within the Office of the General Counsel, provides an independent review of the initial determination.
 Decisions by the Appeals Board may be made either by a three-member panel or by an individual member.
-Originally, a decision on appeal was always decided by a three-member PBGC Appeals Board.
-The appeals process changed in 2002 when the administrative review regulation was amended to expedite the appeals process, authorizing a single member of the PBGC Appeals Board to decide routine appeals instead of the three-member PBGC Appeals Board.3 All non-routine appeals are decided by a three-member panel.
-Most appeals are filed by individuals (participants, beneficiaries, and alternate payees) in connection with benefit entitlement or amounts, although sponsors can, and sometimes do, file appeals of termination liability assessments and coverage denials.
+Originally, a decision on appeal was always decided by a three-member panel.
+The appeals process changed in 2002 when the administrative review regulation was amended to expedite the appeals process, authorizing a single member of the PBGC Appeals Board to decide routine appeals instead of the threemember panel.3 All non-routine appeals are decided by a three-member panel.
+Most appeals are filed by individuals (participants, beneficiaries, and alternate payees) in connection with benefit entitlement or amounts, although sponsors have filed appeals of termination liability assessments and non-coverage determinations.

-Subpart A of the regulation provides a list of initial determinations made by PBGC, with each determination subject to either the reconsideration procedures described in subpart C or the appeals procedures described in subpart D. PBGC proposes to reorganize the list in § 4003.1(b) into two new paragraphs by moving and reorganizing the list of initial determinations subject to reconsideration to § 4003.1(d) and the list of initial determinations subject to appeal to § 4003.1(e).
-These changes would simplify references to the types of determinations subject to each type of administrative review and improve the readability of this section.
+Subpart A of the regulation provides a list of initial determinations made by

+PBGC, with each determination subject to either the reconsideration procedures described in subpart C or the appeals procedures described in subpart D. The final rule reorganizes the list in § 4003.1(b) into two new paragraphs by moving and reorganizing the list of initial determinations subject to reconsideration to § 4003.1(d) and the list of initial determinations subject to appeal to § 4003.1(e).
+These changes simplify references to the types of determinations subject to each type of administrative review and improve the readability of this section.